1916 Grand Prix season: Season review

 Once again, Mike Moosie was on pole position, and in a sensation Aitken retired after only one lap with a broken piston.
 On lap 13, there was a tragic accident.
 Lew Jackson lost control of his Marmon after the bend on the fast back straight.
 He veered off the road, hitting a palm tree then ploughed into an ice-cream stand.
 Jackson and three of the public were killed outright, while his mechanic and two other spectators were injured.
 Six laps later, Resta’s car also broke down when its ignition failed.
 Then Aitken joined Howdy Wilcox, leading the race, as a relief driver.
 Unaware of the rule that only the starting driver would score any points (a precedent set with Rickenbacker at the Indianapolis race earlier in the year) Resta was alarmed that he would now lose the championship.
 He approached Earl Cooper, running second, offering to buy and drive his Stutz “at any price”.
 But Cooper refused and carried on to finish second behind the Wilcox/Aitken Peugeot.
 When the officials confirmed that Aitken would not score any points, Resta was relieved.

 The final event of the season was held at the end of November.
 The Ascot Derby was a short 150-mile race held at Ascot, Los Angeles, and with only 700 points for the winner, neither Resta nor Aitken showed up.
 It was won by Rickenbacker who cemented third place in the points’ standings ahead of DePalma.

-In 1917, the United States entered the war and all racing ceased there as well.
-The AAA season was cancelled halfway through and the Indianapolis speedway was turned over to the government to use.
+While auto racing continued in the United States after their entry into the First World War, the Indianapolis Motor Speedway was turned over to the government to use.
+The 1917 AAA Championship Car season would not be run with a points-awarding championship, with such a format not returning until the 1920 season.
 Eddie Rickenbacker would go on to become the United States’ top-scoring flying ace of the war.
 Johnny Aitken died in 1918, a victim of the influenza epidemic.
-When racing resumed in 1919 after the Armistice, the world had changed, and it would be without the Vanderbilt Cup and the American Grand Prize.
-Road-racing faded into obsolescence in the United States for nearly twenty years.
+The Vanderbilt Cup and the American Grand Prize were allowed to lapse during the war, with American racing shifting towards ovals.
+Road-racing faded into obscurity in the United States for nearly twenty years.